 I don’t set out to make an urn with an exact size in mind.
 I put a block of wood on the lathe and create what form looks the best to me, and the size of the urn works out however it does.

-Keepsake Urns (20-100 cubic inches) : these are smaller sized urns for purposes where a portion of the cremated remains are needed to be contained.
+Keepsake Urns (20-100 cubic inches): these are smaller sized urns for purposes where a portion of the cremated remains are needed to be contained.

-Openings and Bases
+Openings and Bases of My Cremation Urns

 Does the urn seal and how large is the opening?

-All of the urns that I make have finials (that function as the lid) that are hand-threaded into the body of the urn.
+All of the cremation urns I make have finials (that function as the lid) that are hand-threaded into the body of the urn.
 Once the finial has been screwed onto the vessel, it is closed and there is no need to use silicon or epoxy to seal the lid.
 Currently the finials are made either out of African Blackwood or American Persimmon as those species are dense and fine grained enough cut a quality thread.
 I prefer to work exclusively out of American hardwoods.
 However, for this purpose there are very few species of American hardwoods that will cut a quality thread, so the blackwood is a nice alternative.

 The opening sizes on the urns vary, but they range from 3/4″ to 1-1/4″ in diameter.